pybamm-team/pybamm.org/content/jobstos.md

 ---
-title: PyBaMM Job Board Terms and Conditions
+title: PyBaMM Jobs Board Terms and Conditions
 shortcutDepth: 1
 summary: "Terms and conditions for posting jobs on the PyBaMM Jobs Board"
 ---